 Stubborn and Arrogant Teenagers:

-As mentioned earlier, teenagers undergo a lot of emotional and physical changes, which might make them irritable and land up in answering parents back.
+As mentioned earlier, teenagers undergo a lot of emotional and physical changes, which might make them irritable and land up in answering parents’ back.
 As a parent, do not threaten them, there is a difference between punishment and discipline.
 Do not push them beyond a limit.
 Let them take some healthy risks.
 Listen to them patiently and try to understand what is going in their mind.
 Are they disturbed?
 Are they hurt?
 Are they feeling lonely?
 Do they need some attention or recognition?
-Do they want something which other children have, and you cannot afford?
+Do they want something which other children have, and you cannot afford it?
 (If yes, try to explain the value for money, offer choices).
-Do find opportunities to praise them and appreciate their gestures.
+Find opportunities to praise them and appreciate their gestures.
 Dig deeper, stay calm, be respectful.